linux-modder/toktok.github.io/_src/content/spec.md

 when to request a ping from stale nodes.
 Search nodes, once added, are never automatically pruned.

-Adding and removing a node (Node Info) to the state is done by adding or removing the node to each k-bucket in the state, i.e. the close list and all the k-buckets in the search entries.
+Adding a node (Node Info) to the state is done by adding the node to each k-bucket in the state, i.e. the close list and all the k-buckets in the search entries.

 When adding a node to the state, the search entry for the node's public key, if it exists, is updated to contain the new Node Info.
 All k-buckets that already contain the node will also be updated.
 See the k-buckets specification for the update algorithm.

-Removing a node from the state unsets the Node Info in the search entry, if such exists.
+Removing a node from the state removes it from all k-buckets.
+If a search entry for the removed node's public key existed, the Node Info in that search entry is unset.
 The search entry itself is not removed.
-All k-buckets that contained the node will no longer contain it after removing the node from the state.
-The only reference to the node's public key will be the search entry, if it exists.

 ## Self-organisation